pyrate-build/pyrate-build/README.rst

 -  ``match(selector, dir_name = '.')``

-The function *match* allows to select files from a directory using a string consisting of black / whilelisting pathname patterns.
+The function *match* allows to select files from a directory using a string consisting of black / white listing path name patterns.
 The selector ``'*.cpp -test*.cpp test3.cpp *.h'`` for example selects all files ending with ‘.h’ and ‘.cpp’, with the exception of those ‘.cpp’ files that start with ‘test’ and are not called ‘test3.cpp’.

-There are three helper functions to define executables and libraries based on a list of inputs (which can be files, other targets or externals)
+There are four global helper functions to define object files, executables and libraries based on a list of inputs (which can be files, other targets or externals)

 -  ``executable(name, input_list, linker_opts = None, compiler_opts = None)``
 -  ``shared_library(name, input_list, linker_opts = None, compiler_opts = None)``
 -  ``static_library(name, input_list, linker_opts = None, compiler_opts = None)``
+-  ``object_file(name, input_list, compiler_opts = None)``

+The input list may contain:

+-  strings (file names that are processed according to the rules specified by the packages in the ``compiler`` dictionary),
+-  build targets (as returned by these functions themselves) or
+-  external dependencies (retrieved using ``find_external`` or explicitly defined).

+The above functions run as part of a so called build context, which allows for example to define implicit dependencies that are automatically included in all generated object files, executables or libraries.
+An instance of such a build context is created with:

+-  ``Context(...)`` - the most important parameters are:

+   * ``implicit_input``, ``implicit_object_input``, ``implicit_static_library_input``,
+    ``implicit_shared_library_input`` and ``implicit_executable_input``

+This context instance also provides member functions with the same syntax as the global functions described above.
+The default context used by these global function can be set using the variable:

+-  ``default_context = Context(...)``

-By default, all targets that are defined by these functions (or direct API calls) are built.
+By default, all targets that are defined by the above functions (or direct API calls) are built.
 In order to select these default targets, the global variable *default* can be set to a list of targets